Our verdict

 The outsole features multiple cutouts to reduce overall rigidity, enhancing flexibility in all directions.

-This is a standard design that provides solid performance across most terrains, though it doesn't specialize in any particular type.
+This is a standard design that provides solid performance across most terrains, though it doesn't specialise in any particular type.
 From our lab analysis and test runs, the MBC seems best suited for non-technical terrain and appears specifically designed for American ultras.

 Altra Mont Blanc Carbon Lug depth